 Sprint Goal: Skillful Hairdressers Create a Sexy New Look

 Stakeholders want to redesign the look and feel of their software, while you want to strengthen the team’s motivation for the task.
 As in the previous example, without using a metaphor, the stated goal might sound like “Skillful Developers Create Sexy UI,” which is awkward and discouraging.
 Good Sprint Goals should be wrapped in metaphors that are inspiring and fun to complete.
 Do stakeholders need to clean up their software from defects and bugs?
 Think about this:

 Give it up for good, old classic movies.
 I was amazed how encouraging it can be to fix bugs with blasters and beam guns, but the development team may want go even further and envision the next goal like this:

 Sprint Goal: Build a Strong Electromagnetic Fence to Defend the City from Critters

-A common way to feed requirements for agile development teams is to select a couple of user stories from the top of the list with well-understood acceptance criteria.
-The development team in the planning meeting creates a plan to deliver those items and this plan looks fine to the Product Owner.
-The team together with the Product Owner crafts a Sprint Goal, “Implementing Risk Factors Functionality,” and sets it for the next sprint.
-At the end of the sprint, the development team demonstrates user stories according to acceptance criteria.
-However, the Product Owner and stakeholders are not happy that in certain cases the risk factors were applied with mistakes.
+A common way to feed requirements for Agile development teams is to select a couple of user stories from the top of the list with well-understood acceptance criteria.
+In the planning meeting, the development team creates a plan to deliver those items and makes sure this plan looks fine to the Product Owner.
+The team, together with the Product Owner, crafts a Sprint Goal, “Implementing Risk Factors Functionality,” and sets it for the next sprint.
+At the end of the sprint, the development team shares user stories according to each acceptance criteria.
+However, the Product Owner and stakeholders are not happy that, in certain cases, the risk factors were applied with mistakes.